 Since 1980, the Northern California Association of Law Libraries (NOCALL) has been the professional association serving the needs of legal information professionals throughout Northern California.
 NOCALL members have served as officers and board members of the national association, American Association of Law Libraries (AALL), and are active in many areas of the profession.

 NOCALL provides law librarians and legal information professionals in Northern California opportunities for networking, information sharing, professional support and education.
 Benefits of membership include participation in NOCALL meetings, workshops and our annual educational event, the NOCALL Spring Institute.
-Expand your professional support network with our chapter listserv, keep up to date on current events and professional news with the NOCALL Newsletter, expand your professional network with the chapter directory, explore educational events through our grant opportunities, and mentorship opportunity.
-Educational programs are sponsored throughout the year, ranging from practical aspects of providing legal information and managing law libraries to areas of substantive law or hot topics in the law library profession.
-NOCALL funds grants for members to attend NOCALL and other educational programs.
+Expand your professional support network with our chapter listserv, keep up to date on current events and professional news with the NOCALL Newsletter, expand your professional network with the chapter directory, explore educational events through our grant opportunities, and develop job skills with mentorship opportunities.
+Educational programs are sponsored throughout the year, ranging from practical aspects of providing legal information and managing law libraries to areas of substantive law and hot topics in the law library profession.
+Chapter membership gives you an opportunity to develop leadership skills in a supportive environment.
 Membership and participation in NOCALL is an excellent way to stay aware of current trends in law libraries and to contribute to the profession while meeting some really great people.
 If you’re not already a member, we’d love to have you!
 It’s a great time to join.